-Built by attorneys who got tired of counting clauses
+Built by attorneys who got tired

 ClauseMesh started as an internal tool.
 It stopped being internal when every in-house lawyer we showed it to asked for a copy.

-The problem was obvious.
 The solution took two years.

 In 2022, Rachel Adeyemi was heading legal at a mid-market SaaS company that closed 340 commercial contracts in twelve months.
 Every agreement went through a manual review workflow: an associate would open the PDF, search for key clauses, copy-paste them into a checklist, and flag anything that deviated from the standard form.